RaghavJuyal/Dipolar-Coupling-of-Spins/README.md

 Repository for the group project on spin dynamics caused by the dipolar coupling between spins.
-For the QIST4300 Qubit Dynamics and Quantum Control course in TU Delft.
+For the QIST4300 Qubit Dynamics and Quantum Control course at TU Delft.

 The final presentation can be found [here](https://docs.google.com/presentation/d/100-9EL0gzmZPG6ab2sW0C7LZ5ZcQitrTK_JCwmUltBo/edit?usp=sharing).